 Other types of adoptions:

 - International adoption – A Virginia Order of Adoption and a birth certificate may be obtained when adopting a child from another country.
 It is essential to ensure that all laws and regulations, both domestic and foreign, are honored throughout the process.

 - Step-parent adoption – When a parent remarries, the new spouse can legally adopt their spouse’s children.
 If both birth parents agree to the adoption, and the child has lived in the home for over three years, a home visit can be avoided.

 - Foster parent adoption – This is similar to step-parent adoption, but involves foster parents legally adopting the foster children they take into their homes.

 - Interstate adoption – The Interstate Compact on the Placement of Children must be observed when a child is adopted across state lines.

 - Close-relative adoptions – When a child has lived in the home of a close family member that is a prospective adoptive parent, they are able to be adopted by that close relative easily if the birth parent agrees to the adoption.
 However, without consent, a home visit is required and, if the time-frame is less than two years, it needs to be taken to court.

 For more information contact Slovensky Law today!

 Adoption laws are complex, and it is essential that clients seek legal advice and representation from an experienced and qualified adoption attorney early in the process.
-Whether you are just thinking about adopting a child, interested in pursuing a stepparent adoption, or are a party to a court proceeding, contacting an adoption attorney is the first step to clearly understanding state, national, and international laws and requirements, and confidently navigating the adoption process.
+Whether you are just thinking about adopting a child, interested in pursuing a step-parent adoption, close-relative adoption, or are a party to a court proceeding, contacting an adoption attorney is the first step to clearly understanding state, national, and international laws and requirements, and confidently navigating the adoption process.